Manalelaidouni/manalelaidouni.github.io/_posts/2019-05-26-Pytorch-guide-101.md

 #### 2. Autograd

-After doing a forward pass through the network, you can call `.backward()` to backpropagate the gradient to the inputs using the chain rule, by setting a Tensor's `requires_grad` to `True` you allow the gradient to backpropagate through its node in the computation graph therefore you could access its gradient by calling `.grad`.
+After doing a forward pass through the network, you can call `.backward()` to backpropagate the gradient to the inputs using the chain rule, by setting a Tensor's `requires_grad` to `True` you allow the gradient to backpropagate through its node in the computation graph therefore you could access this Tensor's gradient by calling the `.grad` method.
 This automatic differentiation is enabled by the `autograd` package.
 <br/>

 ![Automatic differentiation](/assets/img/pexels/edit.gif){: style="width: 100%;" class="center"}